 Early Career Team

-ExploreTheArch’s mentee scheme for early career artists with barriers to employment in St Leonards-on-Sea/Hastings provides supported roles across its output for freelancers entering the creative industries to action a change up of the cultural offer with exciting inter-disciplinary innovations.
+ExploreTheArch’s mentee scheme for early career artists with barriers to employment in St Leonards-on-Sea/Hastings offers supported roles across its output for freelancers entering the creative industries.

 Members of the early career team are recruited to the director team.

-The scheme is long term, recognising that the mentees who come to the programme have experienced a lack of support elsewhere, either falling between agencies or finding agencies have not supported them appropriately.
-When mentees take up employment opportunities elsewhere, they can remain on the team and become active again when their schedule suits, supporting the authentic experience of a freelance career.
+The scheme is long term, recognising that the mentees who come to the programme have often experienced a lack of support elsewhere, either falling between agencies or finding agencies have not supported them appropriately.
+Lived experience of health challenges, neurodiverse conditions and intersectional experience is valued as an opportunity to create an insightful team who can design inspiring and relevant community arts project.

-To qualify, mentees must have selected a freelance career in the cultural sector as the best fit to their challenges and career aspirations.
+To qualify, mentees must have selected a freelance career in the cultural sector as the best fit to career aspirations and personal challenges.

 History of the Scheme

-The scheme was set up in pilot form in 2019 with SECCADS funding, two years after ExploreTheArch originated the annual A Town Explores A Book festival; work offered was geared to festival output.
-The mentees are now fully integrated into ExploreTheArch, working across all projects.
+The scheme was set up in pilot form in 2019 with SECCADS funding, two years after ExploreTheArch originated the annual A Town Explores A Book festival.
+Work offered was initially limited to festival output.
+The early career team are now fully integrated in all ExploreTheArch projects.

 What the Scheme offers the Industry

-In supporting early career artists who would otherwise struggle to forge a career in the cultural sector, ExploreTheArch is generating a diverse future workforce of cultural sector practitioners with currently under-represented perspectives.
-Thus the scheme supports the long term health of the UK’s arts industry.
+In supporting early career artists who would otherwise struggle to forge a career in the cultural sector, ExploreTheArch is generating a future workforce of diverse cultural and heritage sector practitioners, currently under-represented.
+Thus the scheme supports the long term health of the UK’s heritage and arts industry.
 The outlook is international, encouraging the early career cohort to engage with the world and navigate the UK’s emerging identity post-Brexit.

 We welcome donations to the scheme.